seshadrilab/tcrconvert/README.md

 * Adaptive: `TCRAV01-02*01`
 * IMGT: `TRAV1-2*01`

-`tcr-converter` easily converts a dataframe of TCR annotations between formats.
+`tcrconvert` easily converts a dataframe of TCR annotations between formats.

 Check out the full documentation here: [https://tcr-converter.readthedocs.io/en/latest/](https://tcr-converter.readthedocs.io/en/latest/)

 # Installation

-`tcr-converter` runs on Python 3 and requires `pandas`.
+`tcrconvert` runs on Python 3 and requires `pandas`.

 You can install using `pip`.
 Clone this repo, then from the top-level folder run: